 - Frozen grapes

 - Beans and lentils

 In conventional research of at least one decade ago, it was strongly believed that the genetic make-up of any person determines the diseases we are prone to developing.
 However, the advancement in research dictates that genes do not influence the growth and development of any person without the possible influence of the environment.
 Therefore, factors such as physical inactivity, nutrition and stressful environment also play a crucial role.

-When body is under stress, hormone named cortisol is released in order to prepare the body for ‘fight or flight’ response.
+When the body is under stress, a hormone named cortisol is released in order to prepare the body for ‘fight or flight’ response.
 Cortisol prevents the cells from absorbing insulin and instead promotes the blood sugar levels for the required energy in order to fight off the stress.
-However, if there is lack of ‘flight’ or physical activity to use the produced amount of energy or metabolize the abundant amount of glucose, the body may be triggered to develop diabetes type 2 in consistently stressed patients.
+However, if there is lack of ‘flight’ or physical activity to use the produced amount of energy or metabolize the abundant amount of glucose, the body may be triggered to develop diabetes type 2 inconsistently stressed patients.
 Regular production of cortisol and insulin resistance in the body may induce the beta cells to produce increased levels of insulin to prompt the desired response of breaking down glucose and therefore may lead to the wearing down of beta cells.

 Although Type 1 is genetic in nature and cannot be prevented, however, important changes in our life can influence the prevention of Type 2 diabetes.
 You ask how?